 \subsection{Applications}

 Suppose that $\ak= \mathbb{C}$ and $q= e^{i \pi/\ell}$ for some integer $\ell> 4$.
-There is a well known construction of a $\mathbb{C}$-linear fusion category, as the quotient of $\Tilt(U_q^{\ak}(\mathfrak{sp}_4))$ by the ideal of negligible morphisms \cite{andersen1992}.
+There is a well known construction of a $\mathbb{C}$-linear fusion category as the quotient of $\Tilt(U_q^{\ak}(\mathfrak{sp}_4))$ by the ideal of negligible morphisms \cite{andersen1992}.
 One may ask for a generators and relations presentation of these quotient categories.
 Since we have a presentation of the category of tilting modules, it remains to find relations which generate the ideal of negligible morphisms, denoted $\mathcal{N}$.
 In general the ideal of negligible morphisms is not the monoidal ideal generated by the identity morphisms of all negligible objects.
 However, the hypothesis $\ell > 4$ guarantees that the non-negligible tilting modules are such that $\dim\Hom(T^{\ak}(\lambda), T^{\ak}(\mu))= \delta_{\lambda, \mu}$.
 It follows that the quotient by the ideal generated by the negligible objects is a semisimple category.
 Since the ideal of negligible morphisms is the only monoidal ideal with semisimple quotient, the ideal of negligible morphisms coincides with the monoidal ideal generated by the negligible objects.

-The choice of $\ell$ gives rise to an affine Weyl group action on the weight lattice $X$.
+There is a $\rho$ shifted and $\ell$ dilated affine Weyl group action on the weight lattice $X$.
 Extending this action to $\mathbb{R}\ot X$ allows us to partition the dominant weights by their relationship to alcoves in $\mathbb{R}\ot X$.
 The weights in the interior of the lowest alcove in the cone $- \rho + \mathbb{R}_{\ge 0}\cdot X_+$ are exactly the highest weights of the indecomposable non-negligible tilting modules.
 Furthermore, every indecomposable negligible tilting module is a direct summand of a tensor product of some tilting module and an indecomposable tilting module with highest weight on the upper closure of the lowest alcove.
 Thus, the identity morphisms of all indecomposable negligible tilting modules are contained in the monoidal ideal generated by the indecomposable tilting modules on the upper closure of the lowest alcove.

 The tilting modules on the upper closure of the lowest alcove are

 when $\ell$ is odd, and

 when $\ell$ is even.
 We may conclude that there is a monoidal functor